camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 This is an experimental feature.
 :::

-Zeebe allows scaling an existing cluster.
-When new brokers are added, the partitions will be redistributed to the new brokers thus distributing some load.
-The cluster can also be scaled down to remove extra brokers.
+Zeebe allows scaling an existing cluster by adding or removing brokers.
+Partitions are automatically redistributed over the new set of brokers to spread the load evenly.

 Zeebe provides a REST API to manage the cluster scaling.
 The cluster management API is a custom endpoint available via [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/3.1.x/reference/htmlsingle/#actuator.endpoints).
 This is accessible via the management port of the gateway.